aliibrahim123/neocomp.js/docs/zro-router.md

 	onError: Event<(router: ZRORouter, url: URL, error: Error | Response) => void>;
 }
 ```
-`onBeforeFetch` is an event triggered before fetching the new page, pass a function called `set`
+`onBeforeFetch`: is an event triggered before fetching the new page, pass a function called
-that can be called to change the url of the request.
+`set` that can be called to change the url of the request.

-`onAfterFetch` is an event triggered after fetching the new page, passed with the response.
+`onAfterFetch`: is an event triggered after fetching the new page, passed with the response.

-`onBeforeUpdate` is event triggered before updating the page, passed with the fetched page
+`onBeforeUpdate`: is event triggered before updating the page, passed with the fetched page
 document.

-`onAfterUpdate` is event triggered after updating the page.
+`onAfterUpdate`: is event triggered after updating the page.

-`onError` is event triggered when encountering an error during update.
+`onError`: is event triggered when encountering an error during update.